techqueria/website/content/about/no-tech-for-ice.md

 ---
-title: "No Tech For ICE"
+title: "No Tech For ICE Policy"
 description: "Techqueria has a firm policy of not partnering with companies that have active contracts with ICE."
 hideImage: true
 image: "/assets/img/about/no-tech-for-ice.jpeg"